(1) Diploma Policy(Principles concerning the conferment of academic degrees)

 In the education and research endeavors of our graduate school, humanistic research in the fields of linguistic communication and cultural studies will be combined with a social scientific approach.
 In concrete terms, the school will encourage research of both a theoretical and empirical nature into the roles of communication networks seen respectively in linguistic, cultural, and social terms, and including not only, at the micro level, interactions between individuals, but also the messages sent by individuals to society as a whole, and finally socio-political communication amongst public bodies and states.
 In addition, in GSICCS English will be employed as the primary language of education and research.

-According to the principles described above, in order to be awarded the degree of “Master of Arts (in International Culture and Communication Studies)”, Master’s students at GSICCS must not only be enrolled for at least two academic years and complete the credit requirements, but also must carry out directed research and submit a dissertation of Master’s standard as evaluated by one main and two subsidiary evaluators.
+According to the principles described above, in order to be awarded the degree of “Master of Arts (in International Culture and Communication Studies)”, Master’s students at GSICCS must not only be enrolled for at least two academic years and complete the credit requirements, but also must carry out directed research and submit a dissertation of Master’s standard as evaluated by one chief and two sub examiners.

-Further, in order to be awarded the degree of “Doctor of Arts (in International Culture and Communication Studies)”, Doctoral students at GSICCS must not only be enrolled for at least three academic years and complete the credit requirements, but also carry out directed research and submit a dissertation of Doctoral standard as evaluated by one main and two subsidiary evaluators.
+Further, in order to be awarded the degree of “Doctor of Arts (in International Culture and Communication Studies)”, Doctoral students at GSICCS must not only be enrolled for at least three academic years and complete the credit requirements, but also carry out directed research and submit a dissertation of Doctoral standard as evaluated by one chief and two sub examiners.

 (2) Curriculum Policy(Principles concerning the organization and implementation of the course of study)